ecmwf/metview-docs/docs/confluence/case_study_ensemble_forecast.rst

 Once you finished your Macro, visualise your *Geographical View* icon and drag the Macro into the  plot.
 Customise it with the *prob_shade* :ref:`Contouring <mcont_icon>` icon.
-Also use a custom `Text Plotting <https://confluence.ecmwf.int/display/METV/Text+Plotting>`_ icon to define the title.
+Also use a custom :ref:`Text Plotting <mtext_icon>` icon to define the title.
 As for the probabilities, you should see that there is some probability of high wind speeds.

 Creating a stamp plot
 *********************